blendkit/gamekit-playground/README.md

 Disclaimer
 ----------
-Before you even start: This version of gamekit these runtimes are based on is more than fragile and were more a playing field for me for integrating libs and such without the worry to make it super clean.
+Before you even start: The version of gamekit these runtimes are based on is more than fragile and were more my playing-field for integrating libs and experimenting and such without worrying to make it super clean.
 Lots of things do work, but others do not or not as intended. **If you expect a 100% working engine with full support go to unity3d or unreal-engine.**

 **The sourcecode is not opensourced,yet.
 But will be very soon.**
 **No osx version at the moment,sry.
 Couldn't get a renderwindow to open.
 Use wine and the windows-version for now :) **